albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Running the above we will print the following.
+The above will print the following.

 ```bash
 The type of a is class demo.App$1